It’s Time To Stop Ignoring Disability (Transcript)

 A great way of helping people be detectives about the culture that they’re interested in you want to ask, what do people care about here?
 What do people get really rewarded for?
 Or if they violate these norms or behaviors, what do they get really punished for?

 How to recognize a company’s culture from the outside–and strengthen it from the inside.

 WorkLife is hosted by me, Adam Grant.
 The show is produced by TED with Transmitter Media.
-Our team includes Colin Helms, Gretta Cohn, Dan O’Donnell, Constanza Gallardo, Grace Rubenstein, Michelle Quint, BanBan Cheng and Anna Phelan.
+Our team includes Colin Helms, Gretta Cohn, Dan O’Donnell, Constanza Gallardo, Grace Rubenstein, Michelle Quint, Banban Cheng and Anna Phelan.
 This episode was produced by JoAnn DeLuna.
-Our show is mixed by Ben Chesneau (SHAY-no).
+Our show is mixed by Ben Chesneau.
 Our fact checker is Paul Durbin.
-Original music by Hahnsdale Hsu and Allison Layton Brown.
+Original music by Hansdale Hsu and Allison Leyton-Brown.
 Ad stories produced by Pineapple Street Studios.